Torah Reading: Genesis 32:4-36:43

 Aliyah #1: 35:16-26

 After having made amends with his brother, Ya’akov (Jacob), also known at this point as Yisra’eil (Israel), and family set off on the next leg of their adventure.
 As they set off, Raḥeil (Rachel) has another child!
-This is Raḥeil’s 2nd child after Yosef (Joseph).
+This being Raḥeil’s 2nd child after Yosef (Joseph).
 While this would normally be quite the happy occasion, unfortunately it is, at best, bittersweet as Raḥeil dies in childbirth.
-She names her son “Ben-Oni”, but her husband changes it slightly to Binyamin (Benjamin).
+She names her son “Ben-Oni”, though her husband changes it slightly to Binyamin (Benjamin).

 Aliyah #2: 35:27-29